Information Disclosure Based on the TCFD Recommendations

 • Long term: Over 10 years

-The list includes the risks and opportunities recognized by the Company whose impact on the business is “medium” or above.
+The list includes the risk opportunities recognized by the Company whose impact on the business is “medium” or above.

-Main category Sub-category Details of risks and opportunities Impact on business and financial results Timing of risk occurrence
+Main category Sub-category Details of risk opportunities Impact on business and financial results Timing of risk opportunities

 1.5℃ 4℃